-A refined vegetarian main course: calamarata wraps around just-sautéed broccoli, while crispy 12-month Frisona Cow Parmigiano Reggiano crisps provide a surprising texture and a young, fragrant dairy aroma.
-Ideal for those seeking a balance between taste, lightness, and creativity, enhanced – for those who dare – by a Truffle accompaniment for a contemporary touch.
+A vegetarian first course with a refined soul: the calamarata envelops the lightly sautéed broccoli, while the crispy Parmigiano Reggiano from Frisona Cow aged 12 months adds a surprising texture and a young, fragrant milky aroma.
+Ideal for those seeking a balance between taste, lightness, and creativity, enhanced – for those who want to dare – by a truffle accompaniment for a contemporary touch.

-Bring a large pot of salted water to a boil and cook the broccoli florets for 5 minutes, then drain and quickly cool in ice water.
+Bring plenty of salted water to a boil and cook the broccoli florets for 5 minutes, then drain and quickly cool in ice water.

-In the same water, cook the calamarata until halfway done (about 7 minutes).
+In the same water, cook the calamarata pasta until half cooked (about 7 minutes).

-Meanwhile, sauté the oil with the crushed garlic in a pan, add the broccoli, and brown them over high heat for 3 minutes, seasoning with salt and pepper.
+Meanwhile, sauté the oil with crushed garlic in a pan, add the broccoli and sauté over high heat for 3 minutes, seasoning with salt and pepper.

 Prepare the Parmigiano crisps: on parchment paper, spread 80 g of grated Parmigiano Reggiano in thin circles and bake in a preheated oven at 200°C for 6 minutes, until golden and crispy.

-Drain the pasta al dente, add it to the broccoli in the pan, and toss with a little cooking water and grated Parmigiano.
+Drain the pasta al dente, combine it with the broccoli in the pan and toss with a little cooking water and grated Parmigiano.

-Plate the dish, top with broken crispy Parmigiano crisps, a grind of black pepper, and – if desired – some Truffle Pearls for a fresh and modern touch.
+Plate, finish with broken crispy Parmigiano crisps, a grind of black pepper and – if desired – some Truffle Pearls for a fresh and modern touch.

 Pan